-The principles of second language acquisition and pedagogy and the Standards for Foreign Language Learning in the 21st Century will serve as foundation for this intensive pedagogy program hosted by the Davis School of Russian at Middlebury College in Middlebury, VT.
+The STARTALK Institute is for current and prospective teachers of Russian.
+The principles of second language acquisition, proficiency-based instruction, and the Standards for Foreign Language Learning in the 21st Century will serve as the foundation for this intensive pedagogy program.

-Participants will learn how to choose appropriate pedagogical strategies and develop effective teaching and assessment practices that will bring their students to linguistic and cultural proficiency in Russian.
+The program curriculum is designed to give participants a solid understanding of the ACTFL proficiency guidelines, proficiency-oriented teaching, and Standards for Foreign Language Learning.
+Participants will learn how to choose appropriate pedagogical strategies and apply effective teaching and assessment methods that will develop students' linguistic and cultural proficiency in Russian.
 The program curriculum will focus on communicative learner-centered instruction, which uses interpretive, interpersonal, and presentational modes of communication and integrates the five standards (communication, cultures, connections, comparisons and communities).

-Tuition, lodging expenses, meals, textbooks, and classroom materials will be paid by grant funding, and each participant will receive a travel reimbursement for up to $250.
-Participants will receive one unit of graduate credit.
+Tuition, lodging expenses, meals, textbooks, and classroom materials will covered by grant funding, and each participant was eligible to receive a travel reimbursement of up to $300.
+Participants receive one course unit of graduate credit.

 Eligibility requirements: Candidates must be currently teaching or planning to teach Russian in the United States.
-Russian language proficiency must be at the graduate level.
+Russian language proficiency must be at the graduate level (Advanced Low or higher).